Empowering students with language-based learning differences

 To accomplish this mission, The Siena School:

-Our program is designed for students with mild to moderate needs who experience a discrepancy between their intellectual abilities and academic achievement in one or more areas such as reading, writing, oral expression or math.
+Siena’s programs are designed for students with mild (on grade level) to moderate (two grade levels behind) needs in one or more areas such as reading, writing, spelling, or math.

 Siena is only equipped to serve students that are emotionally healthy and behaviorally appropriate.
 While some of our students may exhibit mild Attention Deficit Hyperactivity Disorder (ADHD), we are unable to serve students with more significant emotional, social or behavioral challenges.
 Learning needs are the primary focus for our students.